 - Fully synthetic peptides are designed to be efficiently delivered to the skin-resident immune system to elicit a robust T cell immune response.

-With Emergex’s vaccines, viral peptides are presented to T cells as in the natural immune response.
+With Emergex’s product candidates, viral peptides are presented to T cells as in the natural immune response.

-- Vaccination by Emergex’s method is designed to deliver fully synthetic viral peptides to antigen presenting cells (eg. dendritic cells ), activating naïve T cells with specificity to a virus that are then expanded to a memory phenotype.
+- Emergex’s approach is designed to deliver fully synthetic viral peptides to antigen presenting cells (eg. dendritic cells ), activating naïve T cells with specificity to a virus that are then expanded to a memory phenotype.

 - Such virus-specific memory CD8+ T cells have the potential to migrate to tissue sites of potential pathogen exposure following a second vaccination.